 Additionally, consider the type of content.
 Longer form content like an ebook is suited to gated content, while shorter form content such as blog posts are better off as ungated content.

-Once you've decided to create a piece of gated content, you're probably curious how to get started.
+Once you've decided to create a piece of gated content, you're probably curious about how to get started.
 Let's review some best practices below.

-Best Practices of Gated Content
+Best Practices for Gated Content

 - Create content for each stage in the buyer's journey.